Shurayukii/Simplicity/README.md

 # Current Replugged/Kernel Release: 3.0.3:
 * Fixed a bug that could have been avoided if i was not stupid

-# Current BetterDiscord Release: 2.0.0:
+# Current BetterDiscord/Stylus Release: 2.0.0:
 * Rework 2.0, only for me atm it's really hard to make it custom to everyones appeals rn

 ## Features